jonathann000/advanced_ml_assignment/README.md

 Include error-bars (or something similar) indicating the 95% confidence intervals calculated from your variance of the 5 runs.

 ### 3. Visualize Q-values and greedy policy
-Visualize the Q-values for each state (make sure it is easy to interpret, i.e., not just a table).
+For every combination of agent and enviornment in Task 2., visualize the Q-values for each state (make sure it is easy to interpret, i.e., not just a table).
 Draw/visualize the greedy policy obtained from the Q-values.
 Does it reach the optimal policy?
 Briefly describe and motivate the optimal policy.

 ### 4. Initialization of Q-values
-Investigate how the initialization of the Q-values affects how well the agent learns to solve  RiverSwim and FrozenLake-v1.
+Investigate how the initialization of the Q-values affects how well an agent learns to solve RiverSwim and FrozenLake-v1.
 For instance, initializing Q-tables optimistically (larger than you expect the true table to be, not with zeroes).
 How does it affect the rewards during training and the greedy policy obtained from the Q-values?
 How does it affect the exploration?
 Clearly explain and display evidence supporting your arguments.

 ### 5. Discussion
 What are your conclusions?
 How do the agents perform?
 Discuss if the behaviour is expected based on what you have learned in the course.